Joani of Albania: Biography

-At the founding session of the newly established Holy Synod of the Orthodox Church of Albania, on 11 July 1992 in Berat, Archimandrite John was elected Metropolitan of Korçë.
+At the founding session of the newly established Holy Synod of the Orthodox Church of Albania, on 11 July 1992 in Berat, Archimandrite Joani was elected Metropolitan of Korçë.
 This was preceded by the election and ordination of Metropolitan Christodoulos (Moustakis) in 1992 by the Holy Synod of the Ecumenical Patriarchate, but he was forced to resign due to the refusal of the Albanian state to visit the country.

-On July 11, 1992 of the same year, in the Cathedral of the Annunciation in Berat, Archimandrite John was ordained a Metropolitan of Korçë.
+On July 11, 1992 of the same year, in the Cathedral of the Annunciation in Berat, Archimandrite Joani was ordained a Metropolitan of Korçë.
 The ordination was performed by Archbishop Anastasios of Tirana and All Albania, assisted by Metropolitan Meliton of Philadelphia and Metropolitan Ignatius of Berat.
 His enthronement took place in Berat, on July 11, 1992, in the Metropolitan Church of the "Life-Giving Spring".

 He has translated several theological books into Albanian, including challenging translations from the Church Fathers, such as On the Holy Spirit by Basil the Great, a foundational work in the development of Christian doctrine.
 His contribution to these translations has played a key role in shaping, unifying, and defining philosophical-religious terminology, as there was a lack of literature in Albanian in this field.
 The contribution of Archbishop Monsignor Joan Pelushi in the field of terminology has been recognized by both local and foreign scholars.
 Archbishop Joan Pelushi authored the first Dogmatics textbook in Albanian, which is used as the official publication of the Orthodox Church in Albania.

 In 2000, he founded and continues to direct the periodical magazine Tempulli, one of the most respected publications in academic and cultural studies.
 The magazine features contributions from leading intellectuals, scholars, and Albanologists from Albania and abroad.
 He serves as both the editor-in-chief and a primary contributor.
 The range of articles is broad, covering topics such as culture, translations, science, archaeology, philosophy, theology, history, art criticism, prominent historical figures, and the cultural history of Albania, the region, and beyond.

 He has represented the Autocephalous Orthodox Church of Albania in numerous international conferences, both as a speaker and as a participant in working groups responsible for drafting texts, declarations, and messages.
 He has also represented the Global Orthodox Church at a high level in various working groups of the World Council of Churches and was a key member of the Joint Working Group, a five-year mandate body responsible for fostering cooperation between the World Council of Churches and the Roman Catholic Church.
 Furthermore, he played a crucial role in drafting essential documents for the preparation of the Holy and Great Synod, held in Crete in June 2016.